-Marine Vet uses robotic exoskeleton to visit zoo with daughter
+Oklahoma veteran walks for the first time in a decade thanks to robotic exoskeleton

 "I immediately wanted to try it.
 Anything thing to get out of that chair is something anyone would want to do," said Holmes.

-Working with a therapist at the Oklahoma VA Hospital, Jennifer was fitted with special leg braces.
+Working with a therapist at the Oklahoma VA Hospital, Holmes was fitted with special leg braces.

 "It’s a robotic exoskeleton and what it does is it uses this external frame that attaches around her torso area and it helps to be able to stand and walk," said physical therapist Whitney Anderson.

 Motors in the hips and knees let patients walk with autonomy.
-For the last 4 weeks, Jennifer had been using it around the house.
+For the last 4 weeks, Holmes had been using it around the house.

-“In the beginning, it was a struggle but it has gotten easier though.
-I enjoy it, standing up folding laundry, doing the dishes, the small things mean the most to me,” said Holmes.
+"In the beginning, it was a struggle, but it has gotten easier though.
+I enjoy it, standing up folding laundry, doing the dishes, the small things mean the most to me," said Holmes.

 But on Saturday, Holmes took a walk in public at the OKC Zoo with a special someone.